 #2 Size Matters

-“Small Page Strip,” 6cm high by 7 columns wide, the minimum casual cost per day (based on a Mon-Fri Casual rate of $AU58.51) is $AU2457.42.
+“Small Page Strip,” 6cm high by seven columns wide, the minimum casual cost per day (based on a Mon-Fri Casual rate of $AU58.51) is $AU2457.42.

-“Full Page,” 38 cm high by 7 columns wide, the minimum casual cost per day is $AU15563.66.
+“Full Page,” 38 cm high by seven columns wide, the minimum casual cost per day is $AU15563.66.

-“Vertical Half Page,” 38cm high by 4 columns wide, the minimum casual cost per day is $AU8893.52.
+“Vertical Half Page,” 38cm high by four columns wide, has a minimum casual cost of $ AU8893.52 per day.

-“Vertical Third Page,” 38cm high by 3 columns wide, the minimum casual cost per day is $AU6670.14.
+“Vertical Third Page,” 38cm high by three columns wide, has a minimum casual cost of $ AU6670.14 daily.

-“Vertical Quarter Page,” 38cm high by 2 columns wide, the minimum casual cost per day is $AU4446.76.
+“Vertical Quarter Page,” 38cm high by two columns wide, has a minimum casual cost of $ AU4446.76 per day.

-“Portrait Half Page,” 28cm high by 5 columns wide, the minimum casual cost per day is $AU8191.40.
+“Portrait Half Page,” 28cm high by five columns wide, has a minimum casual cost of $ AU8191.40 daily.

-“Portrait Third Page,” 20cm high by 4 columns wide, the minimum casual cost per day is $AU4680.80.
+“Portrait Third Page,” 20cm high by four columns wide, has a minimum casual cost of $ AU4680.80 daily.

-“Portrait Quarter Page,” 20cm high by 3 columns wide, the minimum casual cost per day is $AU3510.60.
+“Portrait Quarter Page,” 20cm high by three columns wide, the minimum casual cost per day is $AU3510.60.

 #3 Day of the Week

-The third factor contributing to the cost of a newspaper advertisement is the day of the week when the advertisement is published.
+The third factor contributing to the cost of a newspaper advertisement is the day of the week when the ad is published.
 Typically, newspaper circulation is the greatest on the weekends, so major Australian newspapers’ advertising rates are adjusted accordingly.
 In our example of The Courier-Mail, the rates are cheaper on a weekday, more expensive on a Saturday, and most expensive on a Sunday.
 Saturday ads are 25% dearer for the most basic display ads than Monday – Friday ads, and Sunday ads are almost 90% dearer than Monday – Friday ads.

 #4 Different Sections or Lift-Outs